-Catherine Byrne T.D was appointed Minister of State for Communities and National Drugs Strategy in May 2016.
+Catherine Byrne T.D. is Minister of State at the Department of Health with responsibility for Health Promotion and the National Drugs Strategy.
+He was previously appointed Minister of State for Communities and National Drugs Strategy in May 2016.
 She was first elected to the 30th Dáil on May 24th 2007, representing the constituency of Dublin South Central.
 She was re-elected to the 31st Dail on 27th February 2011.
 She was Fine Gael’s candidate for Dublin South Central in the 1999 By-Election but was unsuccessful on that occasion.

 Previous positions held: